 Once every three years, the Atmospheric Radiation Measurement (ARM) Climate Research Facility undergoes an extensive external review by a panel selected by the U.S. Department of Energy (DOE).
 The latest review was April 12 and 13 in Gaithersburg, Maryland.

-The reviewers found that “ARM has unique capabilities, enables high impact science supporting CESD strategic goals, has effective management and operations, effectively engages with the BER user community, and has addressed the recommendations from the 2014 review.”
+The reviewers found that “ARM has unique capabilities, enables high impact science supporting EESSD strategic goals, has effective management and operations, effectively engages with the BER user community, and has addressed the recommendations from the 2014 review.”
 These were the criteria ARM was being assessed against.

 “The review is quite positive,” says ARM Technical Director Jim Mather.
 “While the review is very good, the reviewers have identified areas where we can improve—many of which are priorities that we are already working on and that we discussed during the review.”